You are here: Urology Textbook > Kidneys > Renal insufficiency > Acute renal injury

 Acute tubular necrosis:

-Ischemia or toxic substances cause tubular epithelial damage, worsening of kidney function is exacerbated by necrotic cells that clog the tubules.
+Ischemia or toxic substances cause tubular epithelial damage, and kidney function failure is exacerbated by necrotic cells that clog the tubules.
 Kidney function may recover after the cells have been repaired.

 Postrenal Kidney Failure